Giruba/SearchInRotatedSortedArray/README.md

           start element and the pivot.

-2. Depending upon whether the entered element to search is less than or greater than pivot, navigate 2.a If the entered element is less than pivot but greater than the first element in the array, navigate left 'betweeen the first element and the pivot'
+2. Depending upon whether the entered element to search is less than or greater than pivot, navigation will be determined.

+  2.a If the entered element is less than pivot but greater than the first element in the array,
+      navigate left 'betweeen the first element and the pivot'